If you plan to travel anywhere in 2023, you probably need travel insurance.

 “Travel is unpredictable and will continue to be so in 2023,” warns Carol Mueller, a vice president at Berkshire Hathaway Travel Protection.

 But where can you find a good travel insurance policy?
 There are popular review sites with star ratings that claim to offer an easy answer.
-And there are novel-length blog posts that try to tell you where to find the best travel insurance policy.
+And there are novel-length blog posts optimized for search engines that try to tell you where to find the best travel insurance policy.
 But they don’t.

-It comes down to several tried and true strategies for finding the best travel insurance for your post-pandemic trip.
+It comes down to several tried and true strategies for finding the best travel insurance.
 And fortunately, we have something hard to find: an actual answer.

-Like many other consumers, Hood is confused by the recent emergence of star ratings for travel insurance.
+If you’re confused by the new “star” ratings for travel insurance, take a number.
 The reviews claim to use an objective set of criteria to determine which travel insurance policy is the best for your post-pandemic vacation or business trip.

 For example, a plan with pandemic trip cancellation and medical benefits or “cancel for any reason” coverage might score higher.
 Policies without those benefits will only get one or two stars.